Is there such a thing as a guard cat?

 So it isn’t out of the question for them to let you know that there’s something or someone that has entered their territory by growling, raising their hackles, or meowing.

-They also could very well attack the object or person if they feel threatened or feel that their territory is threatened in anyway, that might include their human pet parent.
+They could also very well attack the object or person if they feel threatened or feel that their territory is threatened in any way, which might include their human pet parent.

 Are they protecting you out of love or because they “own” you?
 Who knows for sure?
 A cat might, but they’re not going to tell you!